Withdrawing from Courses

 Acceptable documentation includes:

-- A notice from the professor which can be submitted at mountaineerhub.wvu.edu/contact after logging into the "Faculty or Staff Inquiry Submission" with their WVU login ; OR
+- A notice from the professor which can be submitted to the WVU Hub by submitting a ticket after logging into the "Faculty or Staff Inquiry Submission" with their WVU login; OR

 This information must be submitted by a specific deadline which is listed in the notification to the student.
 If the last known date of attendance was prior to when all financial aid is considered "earned" for the semester or documentation is not received, the institution is required to return a portion of the student's financial aid.